Skip to main content

 Along with the Keynesian explanation of the Great Depression comes a solution: use government policies to manage aggregate spending.
 If the aggregate expenditure model were literally true, policymaking would become an exact science: the policymaker would start with a target level of output and then determine the level of, say, government purchases needed to reach that target.
 As you might imagine, life as an economic policymaker is more complicated.
 The economists and politicians designing fiscal and monetary policy do not have a perfect picture of the current state of the economy.
 Moreover, control over policy tools is often inexact, and policy decisions take time.

 The Great Depression remains something of a puzzle to macroeconomists.
 This became very apparent again recently during the so-called Great Recession—the major economic downturn that began in 2008.
 There are some resemblances between the two episodes, and the experience of the Great Depression certainly influenced some of the monetary policy decisions that were made in recent years.
 In this chapter, we did not yet consider monetary policy in detail.
-Chapter 25 "Understanding the Fed", which discusses the conduct of monetary policy, also addresses monetary policy during the Great Depression.
+Chapter 25, which discusses the conduct of monetary policy, also addresses monetary policy during the Great Depression.

 The aggregate expenditure framework is not a very sophisticated theory of the economy.
 Much work in macroeconomics in the decades since the Great Depression has involved refining the various pieces of the aggregate expenditure model.
 Economists have developed more rigorous theories of consumption, investment, and price adjustment, for example, in which they emphasize how households and firms base their decisions on expectations about the future.
 But Keynes’ fundamental insight—that the level of output may sometimes be determined not by the productive capacity of the economy but by the overall level of spending—remains at the heart of macroeconomic research and policymaking today.